lumpiluk/sequestions/se_questions.md

 - If your God belief was mistaken, how would you discover that?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Would you rather have evidence or faith for your God belief?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - How does it feel to discover you were mistaken about something?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
-- If you were raised Christian / Muslim / Hindu / Pagan / atheist / …, would you believe it today?
+- If you were raised Christian/Muslim/Hindu/Pagan/atheist/…, would you believe it today?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Is a belief true simply because it is old?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Is a belief true because lots of other people hold it?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Does prayer always work?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - What does a failed prayer look like?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
-- How could a person build a test for karma / miracles / prayer / a God / …?
+- How could a person build a test for karma/miracles/prayer/a God/…?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - What would it take to discard your belief?
 (Source: [https://www.youtube.com/watch?v=eeADDe-ggmk](https://www.youtube.com/watch?v=eeADDe-ggmk))
 - Is holding this belief more important to you than the belief being true?
 (Source: [https://twitter.com/magnabosco/status/850712375389028353](https://twitter.com/magnabosco/status/850712375389028353))
 - You don't accept my personal testimony of other people's personal testimonies, but you would like me to accept your personal testimony?
 (Source: [https://twitter.com/magnabosco/status/850404282209902593](https://twitter.com/magnabosco/status/850404282209902593))